iterative/dvc.org/content/docs/user-guide/integrations/databricks.md

 ## Running DVC commands

-Databricks doesn't provide a classic terminal, so you'll need to use [magic commands] to run DVC commands.
+Databricks doesn't provide a classic terminal by default, so you'll need to use [magic commands] to run DVC commands in your notebook.
+If your workspace does have [web terminal] enabled, you can also run DVC commands in the terminal as normal.

 ### Example: set up shared DVC cache on dbfs